acm-uiuc/til/_til/vim/get-the-pid-of-the-session.md

+---
-# Get The pid Of The Session
+title:  Get The pid Of The Session
+category: vim
+---

 Your current Vim session is a process running on your machine.
 That means that this session is tied to a particular process id, _pid_.